Guide to Attending a Common Council Meeting

 - Committee of the Whole, Standing Committees: All 10 members of the Common Council make up the Committee of the Whole, a separate governing body of the Common Council.
 The members of the Council also serve on five “standing committees” which are responsible for reviewing individual items and providing recommendations to the full Council.
 The standing committees are:

-- Advisory Committee: Responsible for Common Council rules, legislative issues, special matters, confirmation of Common Council citizen committee appointments, celebrations, ethics, and elections.
+- Economic Development Committee: Responsible for Common Council rules, legislative issues, special matters, confirmation of Common Council citizen committee appointments, celebrations, ethics, and elections.

-- Safety & Development Committee: Responsible for safety, traffic, zoning, building inspection, building codes, regulatory ordinances, master planning, housing, tax increment financing, development and redevelopment.
+- Public Safety Committee: Responsible for safety, traffic, zoning, building inspection, building codes, regulatory ordinances, master planning, housing, tax increment financing, development and redevelopment, licenses, health, public assistance, weights and measures, and cable television.

 The Order of a Common Council Meeting